kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitlab-runner/index.md

 ## Deploying a stand-alone runner

 By default we do infer `gitlabUrl`, automatically generate a registration token, and generate it through the `migrations` chart.
-This behaviour will not work if you intend to deploy it with a running GitLab instance.
+This behavior will not work if you intend to deploy it with a running GitLab instance.

-In this case you will need to set `gitlabUrl` value to be the url of the running GitLab instance.
+In this case you will need to set `gitlabUrl` value to be the URL of the running GitLab instance.
 You will also need to manually create `gitlab-runner` secret and fill it with the `registrationToken` provided by the running GitLab.

-## Using docker-in-docker
+## Using Docker-in-Docker

-In order to run docker-in-docker, the runner container needs to be privileged to have access to the needed capabilities.
+In order to run Docker-in-Docker, the runner container needs to be privileged to have access to the needed capabilities.
 To enable it set the `privileged` value to `true`.
+See the [upstream documentation](https://docs.gitlab.com/runner/install/kubernetes.html#running-docker-in-docker-containers-with-gitlab-runners) in regards to why this is does not default to `true`.

 ### Security concerns